merces/bashacks/README.md

 ## 4. Documentation

- See bh-referencia.html file (only in Portuguese, sorry).
+ See bh-referencia.html.
+It will be improved in the future.

 ## 5. ChangeLog

  * bashacks 1.5 - ?
   * new name: bashacks
+  + new function: skel_c() - creates a blank C source file.
   + new function: asminfo() - details an Assembly x86 (Intel) instruction.
   + new function: dumpheap() - dump the process heap content.
   + new function: dumpstack() - dump a process stack content,
   + new function: str2hexr() - converts string to reversed hexa bytes.
   + new function: asm2sc() - creates a payload from assembly instructions.
   + new function: sc2asm() - disassembles a payload.
-  + caching in $HOME/.hf/cache to speed up things!
+  + caching in $HOME/.bashacks/cache to speed up things!

  * hack-functions 1.4 - Feb, 27 2012
   + new function: charcalc() - do character calculation.